techidaily/site-facebook/source/_posts/a-step-by-step-approach-for-a-share-of-the-facebook-settlement.md

 * Direct deposit
 * Check

- Do keep in mind[how Zelle scams work](https://www.makeuseof.com/how-zelle-scams-work/) if you choose this payment option.
+ Do keep in mind [how Zelle scams work](https://www.makeuseof.com/how-zelle-scams-work/) if you choose this payment option.
 It’s not out of the realm of possibility to suggest that bad actors could send fake emails encouraging you to “claim” your settlement via Zelle between now and when you receive your payout.
-Be vigilant, and know the[signs of a phishing scam](https://www.makeuseof.com/top-signs-phishing-scams/) .
+Be vigilant, and know the [signs of a phishing scam](https://www.makeuseof.com/top-signs-phishing-scams/) .

 ## How Will Your Claim Be Settled?